xTellarin/alexandria-docker/README.md

 **Q: The app doesn't start: _Error starting userland proxy: listen tcp4 0.0.0.0:80_**

 A: That means that your port 5050 is already in use by another webserver.
 The same can happen with port 3306 for MySQL.
 In that case, open the `compose.yaml` file and change the port bindings on lines 9 and 23.
 For example, change `5050:80` to `8050:80` to free up port 80.
 Remember to point your browser to http://localhost:8050 if you do that!
+You also won't be able to use the tianyi.tellarin.dev URL anymore.

 **Q: Do you have an image on the Docker Hub?**